Sun City (song): Impact

 The album and single raised more than US$1 million for anti-apartheid projects, but it paled in comparison with the popular and financial success of "We Are the World".
 It premiered at the United Nations, thanks to the Special Committee Against Apartheid and UN officers such as Aracelly Santana.

 Oliver Tambo and the ANC's school in Tanzania "was sure happy when we gave them a big check", according to Schechter.

 In South Africa, "Sun City" inspired musician Johnny Clegg to create a local organization similar to Van Zandt's.
-"Sun City" also became the catalyst for the 1988-91 South Africa Now TV series.
+"Sun City" also became the catalyst for the 1988–91 South Africa Now TV series.

 Other anti-apartheid songs

 "Sun City" was not the first pop song to attack apartheid.
 Gil Scott-Heron had recorded his song "Johannesburg" in 1975, followed by Peter Gabriel's "Biko" (1980), Randy Newman's "Christmas in Capetown" (1983), the Special AKA's "Nelson Mandela" (1984), and Stevie Wonder's "It's Wrong (Apartheid)" (1985).
-The integrated African band Juluka, featuring Johnny Clegg, also recorded songs in the 1980s that criticized apartheid.
+The integrated South African band Juluka, featuring Johnny Clegg, also recorded songs in the 1980s that criticized apartheid.